zetzit/zz/README.md

 }

 ```
 By default, arguments are const, unless declared mutable.
-You can declare them const, but it does nothing.

 note how horst() has been declared later than its use.
 Declaration order does no longer matter.